Evozone/class-website/CONTRIBUTING.md

 1. Clone your forked version by entering  ```git clone "https://github.com/YOUR_GITHUB_UserName/ClassBWebSite"``` __in the directory you want to put the project folder__.
     - Learn more about cloning repositories at [About remote repositories](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories).
-2. Change the directory from current to the project directory by entering ``` cd ClassBWebSite/```
+2. Change the directory from current to the project directory by entering ``` cd ClassBWebSite/```.
 3. Run the command ```start index.html``` to view the Homepage.
     - One could also simple double-click the file in a GUI based interface for file viewing.

 #### Branching
-1. Open a new window of your terminal and change the directory into the project folder
+1. Open a new window of your terminal and change the directory into the project folder.
 2. Now create a new branch using `git checkout -b <add-your-new-branch-name>` <br>For example `git checkout-b checklist-system`
 3. Now make the required changes in the project which will resolve or add a feature as per mentioned in the respective issue.

 #### Commiting changes
-1. Add the changes to the branch you just created using the `git add .` command
+1. Add the changes to the branch you just created using the `git add .` command.
-2. Now commit those changes using `git commit -m <"a short description about changes u made">` <br>For example `git commit -m "Removed unnatural borders around checkboxes"`
+2. Now commit those changes using `git commit -m <"a short description about changes u made">`. <br>For example `git commit -m "Removed unnatural borders around checkboxes"`
-3. Push the changes using `git push origin <add-your-branch-name>` <br>For example `git push origin checklist-system`
+3. Push the changes using `git push origin <add-your-branch-name>`. <br>For example `git push origin checklist-system`

 ### ⚛️ Using Atom